 Effective leaders develop themselves and their team members.
 Since the 1990s, many leaders have leveraged the development possibilities from 360-feedback surveys, or multi-rater feedback, for themselves and their team members.
-And like many development tools, 360-feedback has generated plenty of controversy.
+And like many development tools, 360 feedback has generated plenty of controversies.

-> A Google search for “360 feedback” reveals many articles warning readers of dilemmas like the “horrible truth of 360 feedback assessments.”1 360-feedback surveys can promote disagreement, dissension, and discord—when implemented improperly.
-However, when used as a developmental tool, rather than an evaluative appraisal, 360 feedback affords individuals greater self-awareness, deeper alignment opportunities with company goals, and insights for clearer paths to professional success.
+A Google search for “360 feedback” reveals many articles warning readers of dilemmas like the “horrible truth of 360 feedback assessments.”1 360-feedback survey can promote disagreement, dissension, and discord—when implemented improperly.
+However, when used as a developmental tool rather than an evaluative appraisal, 360 feedback affords individuals greater self-awareness, deeper alignment opportunities with company goals, and insights for clearer paths to professional success.

-> 360 Feedback’s Possibilities & Pitfalls
+360 Feedback’s Possibilities & Pitfalls

 360 feedback provides leaders and team members with key data points that take them beyond their own hunches or assumptions about themselves.
 They can gain critical insights by how others validate their strengths, pinpoint their weaknesses, and view them overall in light of company goals.
 It informs, or alerts, recipients to traits and tendencies concealed from their view but ripe for refinement.
 360 feedback helps recipients address what strengths and competencies they offer, how those strengths are perceived by others, and how closely linked one’s strengths are with the goals of the company.